 Renovating your home is a difficult job in any part of the country, but much more so in New York city.
-This is a simple guide for an apartment owner on how to avoid 5 major mistakes most apartment owners make.
+This is a simple guide for a house owner on how to avoid 5 major mistakes most building owners make.

 1. You have to begin much earlier than you expect to.
 Most owners believe their renovation will be completed in 3 months.
 While that is mostly true, they do not consider time spent on hiring professionals, coordinating between a team of consultants and vendors, building approvals, permitting etc.